nucypher/nucypher/docs/source/support/faq.rst

 of staking and running a node and/or are concerned about gas costs relative to stake size (e.g. small stakers).

-If you are comfortable with technical requirements of staking or wish to implement a sophisticated staking configuration (e.g. restake toggles,  stake extensions, sub-stakes , adding stake, etc.) it may not be the right option.
+If you are comfortable with technical requirements of staking or wish to implement a sophisticated staking configuration (e.g. restake toggles,  stake extensions, sub-stakes, adding stake, etc.) it may not be the right option.

 Q: Can I manage my own stake settings when participating in WorkLock through CoinList?